Whether for health or ethical reasons, going vegan doesn’t have to be as tough as you think…

 Vegan cuisine from around the world, with extensive menus covering Japanese and Filipino meat and dairy-free options.

 We adore the mushroom-topped Mario sushi roll and the vegetable adobo is pretty good too.
-Dishes start from just AED 7, but for vegan who wants to go large, have your teppanyaki cooked live for AED 55.
+Dishes start from just AED 7, but for the vegan who wants to go large, have your teppanyaki cooked live for AED 55.
 Big into bubble tea?
 The entire range is dairy-free (even the milk teas) and they’re just AED 15 each.
 Add mango or lychee popping boba for AED 3.

 Comfortable couches, books and board games encourage day-long lounging.